Skip to main content

 • Send user actions back to the backend

-The app uses MVVM powered by Swift’s @Observable macro (Observation framework).
+The app uses MVVM powered by Swift’s @Observable macro (Observation framework), with dependency injection through @Environment.

 LayerResponsibility